 How to Save Money on Amazon

-Thanks to its great combination of selection, service and low prices, Amazon has approximately 244 million active customers.
-However, most shoppers don't know all the ways to find even better deals on the Web's leading retailer.
+Thanks to its great combination of selection, service and low prices, Amazon has more than 244 million active customers.
+However, most shoppers don't know all the ways to find even better deals offered by the Web's leading retailer.

 1. Short-term deals